microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_win.md

 # Deployment

-On the designated machine, Open Powershell ISE **as Administrator** and run the script.
-Note the script is using *$env:ProgramFiles* as the agent installation path so make sure **you are not using Powershell ISE (x86)**.
+On the designated machine, Open PowerShell ISE **as Administrator** and run the script.
+Note the script is using *$env:ProgramFiles* as the agent installation path so make sure **you are not using PowerShell ISE (x86)**.

 ![](../img/onboard_server_win/03.png)

 ![](../img/onboard_server_win/04.png)

-Upon completion, you will have your Windows server, connected as a new Azure Arc resource inside your Resource Group.
+Upon completion, you will have your Windows server, connected as a new Azure Arc resource inside your resource group.

 ![](../img/onboard_server_win/05.png)